fiee/django-userpreferences/README.rst

 django-userpreferences (django-userpreferences)
 ===============================================

-This `Django <https://www.djangoproject.com/>`_ app has for purpose to integrate easily for other apps to use.
+Save arbitrary settings per user.

-It aims to be easily added into existing projects.
+This pluggable Django_ app should integrate easily with other apps, also in existing projects.

 Installation
 ============